symfony/symfony-docs/book/service_container.rst

 are key to being a good developer in almost any language.

 .. index::
-   single: Service Container; What is a Service Container?
+   single: Service Container; What is a service container?

 What is a Service Container?
 ----------------------------